Plaintiff is not entitled to damages for early termination of fixed-term contract because of her refusal to do a background check.

 The case highlights that fixed-term contracts require clear and unequivocal termination provisions in order for employers not to be held liable for early termination damages.
 It also highlights that revisions to contracts can be made as long as the employer provides sufficient notice of any changes.
 It is important to keep in mind that each situation has different facts which can lead to different outcomes.

 Analyzing contracts can be complicated for both employees and employers, it is best to talk to a lawyer specializing in Employment Law.
-Please contact Monkhouse Law today at (416) 907-9249 for a free consultation.
+Please contact Monkhouse Law today.